 A number of the Home's Equipment items are specifically covered by warranties from the manufacturers of those items.
 All of these manufacturer's warranties are at least one (1) year in duration.
-A list of such Equipment, the names of their manufacturers, and the addresses for contacting the manufacturer's representatives, is available upon request from Caviness Land.

 Home Owner recognizes that, except as provided above, the Equipment in the Home is not warranted by Caviness Land, but is warranted only by the particular manufacturer.